-Abnormal rhythmic oscillations of atrial natriuretic peptide and brain natriuretic peptide in heart failure
+Abnormal rhythmic oscillations of atrial natriuretic peptide and brain natriuretic peptide in chronic renal failure

 - Views Icon Views

 Erling B. Pedersen, Egidijus Bacevicius, Jesper N. Bech, Karsten Solling, Henrik B. Pedersen; Abnormal rhythmic oscillations of atrial natriuretic peptide and brain natriuretic peptide in chronic renal failure.
 Clin Sci (Lond) 1 April 2006; 110 (4): 491–501. doi: https://doi.org/10.1042/CS20050336